-The village of Montgomery has a budget for fiscal year 2012.
+The has a budget for fiscal year 2012.

 With a vote of 4-2, village trustees approved the proposed $23.3 million spending plan Monday night.
 They also voted 4-2 to approve a salary plan for village employees, one that includes a one-percent pay increase and the possibility of three-percent merit increases for those not covered by either the police or public works union.